ANALYTICS SOLUTIONS2026-01-12

-Why you need to implement omnichannel retailing straightaway?
+Why do you need to implement omnichannel retailing straightaway?
 There was a time when retailers could only fantasize about selling everywhere.
 It was a retailer’s version of a Utopian dream.
 Then came technology and big data analytics, and boom, omnichannel retail suddenly was achievable.

 Omnichannel shopping is really a continuity of the shopping experience.
-Technology has blurred the lines between brick and mortar shops and online shopping, and between devices.
+Technology has blurred the lines between brick-and-mortar shops and online shopping, and between devices.

-Merchants can use a single commerce platform to have a 360-degree view of sales, manage inventory and fulfill orders — all in one place.
+Merchants can use a single commerce platform to have a 360-degree view of sales, manage inventory, and fulfill orders — all in one place.

 But many marketers seemed to have missed the coming of this new breed of shoppers called the omnichannel customer.